fgtclb/academic-extensions/packages/fgtclb/academic-bite-jobs/Documentation/Index.rst

 ----

-This extension adds an academic person database to TYPO3.
+This extension adds an academic jobs database to TYPO3.
 Records can be created, edit and displayed in the frontend.
 There is a list and a detail view for the frontend .